andrewkillinger/terrarium/README.md

 npm run dev
 ```

 Visit the URL printed in the terminal.
-You should see the Phaser canvas with a pixel-perfect placeholder sprite and the debug overlay instructions.
+You should see the Phaser canvas with a pixel-perfect placeholder sprite and simulation status text.

 ### Available Scripts